dylanMaimaiti/workout-planner/README.md

 # Workout Planner (MERN stack) with JWT Auth

 ## Description
- - This is a MERN stack application for keeping track of workouts for individual user's
+ - This is a MERN stack application for keeping track of workouts for individual users
  - The project follows the MVC design pattern
  - The front end uses React hooks like useContext, useReducer and custom hooks.
 It also uses CSS and a little bit of HTML
  - The backend uses Node.js, Express.js and connects to MongoDB Atlas (A cloud version of MongoDB) with Mongoose
- - I implemented server side pagination at 4 workouts per page where the user fetches more data when the go to the next page
+ - I implemented server side pagination at 4 workouts per page where the user fetches more data when they go to the next page
  - I used JWT for authorization to access data specific to the user (Currently the token is stored in local storage, I am aware of the security risk and will be saving it in a secure cookie)
- - User's only see their own workouts and that is enforced by the JWTs
+ - Users only see their own workouts and that is enforced by the JWTs
  - Currently not hosted, I have plans to add some more features and then I will host it using AWS
  - Future plans: Store JWT in a secure location and make an edit feature

  ## Current look
   - This is what it currently looks like (currently not hosted)